Boosting Work Extraction in Quantum Batteries via Continuous Environment Monitoring

-The ergotropy for different values of the dissipation rate, together with the corresponding daemonic ergotropy, is shown in Fig. \ref{fig:1} (b) in the weak coupling for $\bar{g}_C=\omega/5$ and (d) in the strong coupling for $\bar{g}_C=2\omega$, as a function of the charging time (for the dependence on $\bar{g}_C$, see End Matter).
-Furthermore, in Fig.\ref{fig:1} (c) and (e), we can observe the purity of the battery.
-In the weak--coupling regime, the battery ergotropy displays a pronounced peak that is eventually surpassed by the daemonic ergotropy.
-As indicated by the purity, the ergotropy maximum in the non--dissipative case occurs near to the purity minimum, signaling strong entanglement between the battery and the charger.
-The introduction of dissipation and measurements leads to a purification of the battery state, thereby enhancing the amount of extractable energy.
-In the strong--coupling regime, the situation changes qualitatively.
-In the absence of dissipation, the battery purity remains generally low, and the ergotropy exhibits sharp peaks.
-Beyond these peaks, the non--dissipative dynamics is characterized by significant fluctuations.
-When dissipation and measurements are included, the battery dynamics becomes considerably more stable, achieving rapidly performances comparable to the non--dissipative peak values.
-In the PD case, the behavior is qualitatively similar, although the steady--state value of the daemonic ergotropy is reduced in the strong--coupling regime.
+The ergotropy for different values of the dissipation rate, together with the corresponding daemonic ergotropy, is shown in Fig. \ref{fig:1} (b) in the weak coupling for $\bar{g}_C=\omega/10$ as a function of the charging time (for the dependence on $\bar{g}_C$, see End Matter).
+Furthermore, in Fig.\ref{fig:1} (c), we can observe the purity of the battery.
+The battery ergotropy displays pronounced peaks that are eventually surpassed by the daemonic ergotropy.
+The interplay of dissipation and measurements leads to a purification of the battery state, thereby enhancing the amount of extractable energy.
+This enhancement is quantified in Fig. \ref{fig:1} (d), where we plot the ratio between the average conditional maximum ergotropy, $\overline{\mathcal{E}}$, and the maximum ergotropy in the noiseless case, $\mathcal{E}_0$ by increasing $\gamma$.
+The gain is correlated with the loss of entanglement between $B$ and $C$, quantified through the variation of two entanglement monotones: the concurrence, computed between the $B$ and $C$ qubits after tracing out the cavity, and the logarithmic negativity of the battery state.
+We denote by $C_0$ ($E_{\mathcal{N},0}$) the concurrence (logarithmic negativity) in the dissipationless case and by $\overline{C}$ ($\overline{E}_{\mathcal{N}}$) its average conditional value.
+As shown in the figure, there is a clear correlation between dissipation-induced entanglement loss and ergotropy gain, up to a threshold beyond which energy losses through dissipation become dominant.

+In the PD case, the behavior is qualitatively similar, although the peak value of the daemonic ergotropy is reduced.

 The enhancement of ergotropy under dissipation and continuous monitoring of the environment is also obtained for the Dicke QBs.
 The Dicke model~\cite{dicke1954coherence} was originally introduced to describe matter--radiation interactions across systems ranging from molecular ensembles to solid--state platforms~\cite{kirton2019introduction}, paving the way to both cavity~\cite{haroche2006exploring} and circuit quantum electrodynamics~\cite{blais2021circuit}.
 It consists of an optical cavity (the charger) with a single mode of the electromagnetic field coupled in the dipole approximation to an ensemble of $N$ non--interacting Two--Level Systems (TLSs) (the battery):